axtk/doctest/README.md

 Doctests are easy to read, they can work as human-readable examples giving insights to the module's use cases and can be regarded as an extension to the module's documentation (such as _[JSDoc](https://jsdoc.app/)_).

 They are also easy to write, and in the process of development, they can be immediately spotted without the need to look through other files and folders.
+And if you remove a module file, the doctests are immediately removed as well.

 Doctests are also a shorter path to [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development).